khushpatel3016/ai-scientist/README.md

 # 🧬 AI Scientist

-A locally-running AI research assistant that reads papers, answers questions, finds research gaps, and generates ranked hypotheses — now with a full web interface.
+An end-to-end autonomous research assistant that reads papers, answers questions, finds gaps in existing literature, generates ranked hypotheses, writes full research papers, and exposes everything through a web interface.

 Built from scratch.
 No tutorials.
 No shortcuts.